 STOP 13: The trail ascends a slope on the Nanepashemet Formation (Znpm, image to right).
 The Nanepashemet Formation was originally basalt, a fine-grained mafic igneous rock that here was in the form of lava flows and basalt ash deposits, but it has been altered to hornfels.
 Hornfels is a hard, brittle rock formed by high temperature heating of fine mineral grains near an intrusion.
 In this case, it was the magma of the Winchester Granite (Zwg) that baked the basalt.
 The fine-grained basalt in the Nanepashemet recrystallized when it was baked, much like the firing of pottery in a kiln, but it still has the dark greenish-gray color of basalt.
 We call the changes produced by this heating of surrounding rocks contact metamorphism or baking.
 This unit also has many fragments of volcanic rock, mostly broken basalt fragments, and occasional conglomerate layers with mafic volcanic pebbles between basalt flows.
 Conglomerate is a sedimentary rock made of particles larger than 2 mm.
 On the image to the right, you can see a fragment of porphyritic basalt in the upper left corner, and other smaller fragments that blend into the fine-grained parts of the rock.
-There is much work that must be done to determine a more precise origin for this rock formation.
+There are still many questions about the origin of this rock formation.